AlgorizaTeam/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/processing-uploads-on-the-server.md

     ->toMediaCollection('images');
 ```

 Alternatively, you can pass a callable to `usingFileName`.
-This callable accepts an instance of `Spatie\MediaLibraryPro\MediaLibraryRequestItem` which can be used to get properties of the uploaded file.
+This callable accepts an instance of `AlgorizaTeam\MediaLibraryPro\MediaLibraryRequestItem` which can be used to get properties of the uploaded file.

 In this example we're going to lowercase the name of the uploaded file before adding it the media library.